master-q/masterq-docs/presentations/20111126_debian-loves-haskell/20111126_debian-loves-haskell.md

 * debian-haskell@lists.debian.org

-...
-Joachim will reply it.
+...Joachim will reply.

-Once it's upload by sponsor,
+Once it's uploaded by a sponsor,

-next time you can upload it.
+you will be able to upload it next time.

 # Sponsor will upload it